top of page

 Adapting the Hagen-Poiseuille Law to Venous Circulation

-Blood flow from the reservoir toward the heart is passively driven by the pressure gradient between the mean systemic pressure (Pms) and the downstream right atrial pressure (PRA), in accordance with the principles of the Hagen–Poiseuille law, which describes laminar flow through cylindrical tubes (see equation below).
+Blood flow from the reservoir toward the heart is passively driven by the pressure gradient between the mean systemic pressure (Pms) and the downstream right atrial pressure (PRA), in accordance with the principles of the Hagen–Poiseuille law which is used to describe laminar flow through cylindrical tubes.
 In this context, the venous return from the reservoir to the heart can be expressed as the pressure gradient between the upstream Pms and the downstream PRA, divided by the resistance to flow (Rv) within the venous circuit.
-This relationship mirrors the structure of Ohm’s law in electrical circuits, where the flow (analogous to current) is driven by the pressure difference (analogous to voltage) and is inversely proportional to the resistance within the circuit.
+This relationship mirrors the structure of Ohm’s law in electrical circuits (see equation below), where the flow (analogous to current) is driven by the pressure difference (analogous to voltage) and is inversely proportional to the resistance within the circuit.
 However, the fundamental origin of the equation lies in the Hagen–Poiseuille law, which governs fluid dynamics in this scenario.

 Pressure : Flow Relationship